poezio/poezio/doc/source/configuration.rst

         **Default value:** ``name``

-        How to sort the roster groups.
+        How to sort the contact list groups.
 The principles are the same as :term:`roster_sort` (see below).

         Available methods are:
           * ``reverse``: reverse the current sorting